Saul Berlin: Career

 Berlin began his literary career with an anonymous circular letter, Katuv Yosher (Written Truth) (printed in Berlin, 1794, after the death of the author), which Hartwig Wessely warmly defended in his own contention with the rabbis while pleading for German education among the Jews.
 Berlin used humor to describe what he viewed as the absurd methods of the Jewish schools, and alleges how the rabbinic casuistry—which then constituted the greater part of the curriculum—injures the sound common sense of the pupils and deadens their noblest aspirations.

 He later wrote the pseudonymous work, Mitzpeh Yokt'el (two place-names in Jos.
 15:38; by way of pun Mitzpah Yekutiel, "Superseder of Yekutiel") (published by David Friedländer and his brother-in-law Itzig, Berlin, 1789), a polemic against the Torat Yekutiel of Raphael Cohen.
-The latter, one of the most zealous advocates of rabbinic piety, was a rival candidate with Levin for the Berlin rabbinate, which induced Levin's son to represent ha-Kohen as a forbidding example of rabbinism.
+The latter, one of the most zealous advocates of rabbinic piety, was a rival candidate with Levin for the Berlin rabbinate, which induced Levin's son to represent Cohen as a forbidding example of rabbinism.

 Under the name "Ovadiah b.
 Baruch of Poland," Berlin attempted in this work to ridicule Talmudic science, and to stigmatize one of its foremost exponents not only as ignorant, but also as dishonest.
 The publishers declared in the preface that they had received the work from a traveling Polish Talmudist, and had considered it their duty to print it and submit it to the judgment of specialists.
 To secure the anonymity more thoroughly, Berlin and his father were named among those who were to pass upon it.